Roleplaying Resources

 The players pass a Mysterious Cave on the way to town, but they decide not to go in.
 While in town, they learn more about the cave and the amazing treasure that's said to be inside, if they can get past the dangers.
 They'd still rather not.

-Another option is to forget about the cave for now.
+Forget about the cave.
 Let them go on a different adventure.
-Later on in your story, they have to enter the Haunted Castle!
+Later on in your story, they enter the Haunted Castle!
 And due to an amazing coincidence that only you notice, the Haunted Castle has the exact same layout, dangers and treasures as the Mysterious Cave.
-How about that?

-Or you really need the PCs to talk to the Mayor, so they can get a key piece of information, but for some reason, they kill the Mayor instead and become outlaws.
+Another scenario: You really need the PCs to talk to the Mayor, so they can get a key piece of information, but they kill the Mayor instead and become outlaws.
 Soon, they find themselves allied with the Bandit King, who – wouldn't you know it – happens to have that key piece of information they needed.

-The Secret Railroad is a great way to avoid wasting preparation.
-You spent a lot of time on that adventure; you don't just want to throw it away.
+This secret railroading is a great way to avoid wasting preparation.
+You spent a lot of time on that adventure; you don't want to throw it away.
 But be careful.
 Do this enough times, and your players will catch on.
-There are other approaches which may serve you better.
-For example: